Gradient-DS/AGORA/docs/hai-contract/AG_UI_PROTOCOL.md

 ```

 #### STEP_FINISHED
-Emitted when a processing step completes.
+Emitted when a processing step completes. **Must be sent before starting a new step.**

 ```json
 {